Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 And looking good while being in "stealth" hiking gear mode.

-And here's even more to love about this company, beginning in 2017.
+And here's even more to love about this company since 2017.

 I have a hunch that drinking directly out of the flask would be problematic if you had a hot beverage inside.